honeycombio/libhoney-dotnet/docs/setup.md

 ## Integrating with AspNet Core

 ### Before you get started
-You'll need your Honeycomb TeamId, this is your API Key please find it below
+You'll need your Honeycomb WriteKey, this is your API Key please find it below

 ```
-${TeamId}
+${WriteKey}
 ```

 ### Add the package